JohnGooler/symanteclog/readme.md

 Install Python Dependencies:

     -pip3 install mysql-connector-python
-    -pip3 install paramiko #for pfsense only
+    -pip3 install paramiko # for pfsense only
+    -pip3 install routeros_api # this is new mikrotik api

 Before run: